 Graduate Contracting has helped hundreds of homeowners and businesses handle their insurance claims due to storm damage.
 Hail & Wind damage are both considered an insurance loss on your homeowner’s policy.
 Most insurance companies will pay the entire replacement cost, minus your deductible, for the labor and material required to completely replace your roof.

-Graduate Contracting specializes in accident and weather-related roof damage repair and replacement; including exterior roofing, gutters, siding, and windows.
+Graduate Contracting specializes in accident and weather-related roof damage repair and replacement; including exterior roofing, gutters, and siding.
 If the damage carries on into the interior of your home, we can also repair framing and drywall.

 We will help you coordinate with your insurance company and even meet with your insurance adjuster if requested.
 Our involvement prevents you from getting into a situation where the settlement won’t cover all your costs, or even worse, getting denied.